Storage trait

 After every N ops (default 1000), take a snapshot:

 Snapshots are optional.
 A workspace with no snapshot replays the full log.
-For phase 1, snapshots are a “nice to have” — implement only after the log gets noticeably slow.
+Implement when the log gets noticeably slow — not before.

 Failure modes